David Shopper/Getty Images

 So if your tax rate is likely to be higher when you withdraw money from your IRA than it is now, you're better off with a Roth IRA.

-When it comes to allocating your retirement investments, experts recommend putting at least 60% in stocks during your 20s and 30s.
+When it comes to allocating your retirement investments, try to put at least 60 percent in stocks during your 20s and 30s.
 But it all boils down to your risk tolerance.
-"If you are unwilling to stomach losses, don't put everything in stocks when you're young," says Mick Heyman, an independent financial adviser in San Diego.
+If you are unwilling to stomach losses, don't put everything in stocks.
+The worst thing you can do is buy stocks and then sell them for a big loss.

 Your 40s: Stay focused on the long run

-"I haven't seen too many times that somebody buys a great home, sells it at 60 and then lives off the profits."
+"I haven't seen too many times that somebody buys a great home, sells it at 60 and then lives off the profits," he says.
 So don't spend so much money on a home that you can't afford to save for your retirement as well.

 Your 50s: Capitalize on catch-ups

-The government gives you some assistance, allowing increased contributions to IRAs and 401(k)s through what are called "catch-up provisions."
+The 50s are the peak earning years for most people, so it's even more critical to save.
+The government gives you some assistance, allowing increased contributions to IRAs and 401(k)s through "catch-up provisions."

 For IRAs, people 50 and older can contribute an extra $1,000 this year -- $6,500 in total.

 For 401(k) plans, participants 50 and older can put in an extra $6,000 -- $24,000 in total.

-When you're in your 50s, it's a good time to opt for more safety in your asset allocation, experts say.
+Your 50s are a good time to opt for more safety in your asset allocation, experts say.

 Search today for a brokerage account to sweeten your retirement savings.

 Your 60s: Plan an income strategy

-The traditional rule of thumb is that you can cash out about 4% of your portfolio in each year of retirement.
-But with low interest rates limiting the amount of income your portfolio will generate, 3% may be more appropriate now, Guffey says.
+The traditional rule of thumb is that you can cash out about 4 percent of your portfolio in each year of retirement.
+But with low interest rates limiting the amount of income your portfolio will generate, 3 percent may be more appropriate now.

-Ideally, you should have 2 years' worth of living expenses in cash to avoid having to dump your investments when markets are weak, Fredrickson says.
+Ideally, you should have two years' worth of living expenses in cash to avoid having to dump your investments when markets are weak.